2020 Women in Construction (WIC) Week

-At Mark III, each woman on our team plays an integral part on our mission to lead the evolution of construction.
-Checkout the highlights below to find out what roles women are playing in construction at Mark III!
+At Mark III, each woman on our team plays an integral part in our mission to lead the evolution of construction.
+Check out the highlights below to find out what roles women are playing in construction at Mark III!

 Meet the Women of Mark III

 Title: Accounts Payable Supervisor